google/blockly-samples/codelabs/custom_renderer/custom_renderer.md

 ### `shapeFor(connection)`

 The `shapeFor(connection)` function maps from connection to connection shape.
-Here is the default implementation, which you can find inside [`constants.ts`](https://github.com/google/blockly/blob/develop/core/renderers/common/constants.ts).
+Here is the default implementation, which can be found inside [`constants.ts`](https://github.com/google/blockly/blob/develop/core/renderers/common/constants.ts).
 It returns a puzzle tab for input/output connections and a notch for previous/next connections:

 ```js
 /**